zaphosting/docs/en/fivem_installels.md

 Now we configure ELS-FiveM by making a copy of the `vcf.default.lua`, and rename it to `vcf.lua`.

-> Note: The old `vcf.default.lua' should not be deleted.
+> Note: The old `vcf.default.lua` should not be deleted.

 Further settings can also be adjusted in the "config.lua", but we will leave them as default.